-Cognitive behavioral therapy (CBT) is a short-term form of psychotherapy that addresses present issues, focusing on the thoughts, feelings and actions of an individual.
+Cognitive-behavioral therapy (CBT) is a short-term form of psychotherapy that addresses present issues, focusing on the thoughts, feelings, and actions of an individual.
 The underlying concept behind CBT is that our thoughts and feelings play a fundamental role in our behavior.
-CBT is a commonly used type of psychotherapy and is an evidenced based practice (EBP).
+CBT is a commonly used type of psychotherapy and is an evidence-based practice (EBP).
 An EBP is the integration of the best available research with clinical expertise in the context of patient characteristics, preferences, and culture.
-This allows for CBT therapy so be both effective and accessible.
-Cognitive behavioral therapy can be used to treat various disorders and is appropriate for children, adolescents, adults, individuals, groups, families, and couples.
+This allows for CBT therapy to be both effective and accessible.
+Cognitive-behavioral therapy can be used to treat various disorders and is appropriate for children, adolescents, adults, individuals, groups, families, and couples.

 Cognitive Behavioral Therapy (CBT) Defined

-Cognitive behavioral therapy focuses on exploring relationships among a person’s thoughts, feelings, and behaviors.
+Cognitive-behavioral therapy focuses on exploring relationships among a person’s thoughts, feelings, and behaviors.
 CBT actively reveals unhealthy patterns of thinking, beliefs, or behavior and how these patterns are negatively impacting an individual’s daily life.
 Through this work, individuals can begin to contract healthy ways of thinking, consequently contracting healthier behaviors and beliefs.
 CBT is highly goal-oriented and focused, and the client and therapist work together as collaborators toward the mutually established goals.
 CBT is commonly a very structured type of therapy, with a specific number of intended sessions, depending on what is being treated.
 CBT therapy usually follows a manual that is to be followed each session, but again this depends on what is being treated and if the mental health professional chooses to utilize a manual.
-While the length of CBT generally ranges from 5 to 20 sessions, it all depends on how quickly progress is made, the severity of symptoms, support systems in place, etc.

 CBT is a useful tool to address emotional challenges.
 For example, it may assist individuals with: